Why does government get ripped off so easily?

 If you were being conned out of your own money, you’d put a stop to it.
 But government employees are conned out of other people’s money.
 Their incentive to put a stop to such fraud is, thus, much less.
 Friedman once said that “Nobody spends somebody else’s money as wisely as he spends his own”.
-That is one reason why it beast to let people spend as money of their own money as possible.
+That is one reason why it best to let people spend as much of their own money as possible.

 John Phelan is an economist at the Center of the American Experiment.